Is Ice Water Bad for You? Understanding the Risks and Benefits

 Understand your activity level

-If you’re doing high-intensity workouts or spending time in hot conditions, cold water isn’t bad for you.
+If you’re doing high-intensity workouts, performing highly physical work or spending time in hot conditions, cold water isn’t bad for you.
 In fact, it can help regulate body temperature.

 Encourage mindful habits